egesualp/lmu-mlops-ss25/reports/README.md

 >
 > Answer:

-Yes, we successfully managed to deploy our API both locally and in the cloud using Google Cloud Run.
+We successfully managed to deploy our API both locally and in the cloud using Google Cloud Run.
 For deployment, we wrapped our model into a FastAPI application (api/main.py) containerized with Docker.
 We first tested locally by building the container using dockerfiles/api.dockerfile and running it with docker run, which worked successfully for development and testing. <br> <br>
 For cloud deployment, we used Google Cloud Run as a serverless platform.
 Our deployment is automated through Cloud Build pipelines defined in build_api_docker_image.yaml, which builds the container image, pushes it to Artifact Registry, and deploys it also using the cloudrun_monitoring.yaml configuration with auto-scaling and monitoring capabilities. <br> <br>
 Our live API is accessible at: https://financial-sentiment-api-687370715419.europe-west3.run.app